aka-sa/Fintune_SQuAD/README.md

-# Fine-Tuning Transformer Models on SQuAD & LaTeX Dataset
+# Fine-Tuning Transformer Models  & LaTeX Dataset

-This project demonstrates fine-tuning a FLAN-T5 model on a custom LaTeX-based QA dataset and SQuAD using the Unsloth framework with QLoRA.
+This project demonstrates fine-tuning a Unsloth model on a custom LaTeX-based QA dataset and SQuAD using the Unsloth framework with QLoRA.

 ## 🚀 Features
 - LaTeX-to-Natural Language mapping for math Q&A.